In Brief

 Our Role

-- Design and monitor indicators that show how culture is contributing to community and personal health and well-being
+Brightspace gathered data concerning cultural activities within the county and designed and monitored indicators to show how culture contributes to community and personal health and well-being